-The 2014 Notes bear interest at a rate of 10.5% per annum, payable semi-annually on February 1 and August 1 of each year, commencing August 1, 2009.
-The 2014 notes will mature on August 1, 2014.
-The Company is required to offer to repurchase the 2014 Notes at a purchase price of 101% of the principal amount, plus accrued and unpaid interest, if any, to the redemption date, in the event of a change of control as defined in the 2014 Indenture.
+The Company is required to offer to repurchase the 2014 Notes at a purchase price of 101% of the principal amount, plus accrued and unpaid interest, if any, to the redemption date, in the event of a change of control as defined in the 2014

+Indenture.
 The 2014 Indenture contains covenants that, among other things, restrict or limit the ability of the Company and its subsidiaries to: borrow money; pay dividends on stock; purchase or redeem stock or subordinated indebtedness; make investments; create liens; enter into transactions with affiliates; sell assets; and merge with or into other companies or transfer all or substantially all of the Company's assets.
 On September 16, 2011, the Company initiated an offer to repurchase the 2014 Notes, in accordance with the terms of the 2014 Indenture, due to the change of control resulting from the acquisition of the Company by BHP Billiton Limited.
 The holders of the 2014 Notes had until November 9, 2011 to tender their 2014 Notes.
 On November 14, 2011, the Company paid principal and interest of \$10.8 million to repurchase a portion of the 2014 Notes at the request of the bondholders.
 The 2014 Notes are senior unsecured obligations of the Company and rank equally with all of its current and future senior indebtedness.
-The 2014 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries, with the exception of two subsidiaries, as discussed in Note 9, "EagleHawk
+The 2014 Notes are jointly and severally, fully and unconditionally guaranteed on a senior unsecured basis by the Company's subsidiaries.

-Field Services."
 Petrohawk Energy Corporation, the issuer of the 2014 Notes, has no material independent assets or operations apart from the assets and operations of its subsidiaries.

 In conjunction with the issuance of the 2014 Notes, the Company recorded a discount of \$52.3 million to be amortized over the remaining life of the notes utilizing the effective interest rate method.
-The remaining unamortized discount was \$10.1 million and \$13.0 million at September 30, 2013 and June 30, 2013, respectively.
+The remaining unamortized discount was \$7.2 million and \$13.0 million at December 31, 2013 and June 30, 2013, respectively.

 As the 2014 Notes are due in less than one calendar year from the date of this report, the debt has been moved from Long Term Debt to the Current Liabilities section of the balance sheet under the title Current Debt.
-The amount shown there includes the remaining discount on the Note, which is \$10.1 million as of September 30, 2013.
+The amount shown there includes the remaining discount on the Note, which is \$7.2 million as of December 31, 2013 as noted above.
+Also as noted at the beginning of Note 3, these Notes were called for redemption and were settled on February 3, 2014.